 You aren’t the only person who can help your student complete a financial aid application.
 Ask your student’s school counselor about financial aid events or other opportunities for support.
 Some schools host campus-wide events on nights or weekends.
 Others have financial aid “office hours” during the school day.
 Your student may also be able to work on their application during class.
 Remind your student what information they’ll need if this is the case.

-Before meeting with a school counselor or other financial aid adviser, preview the application so you better understand where you and your student need help.
+Before meeting with a school counselor or other financial aid advisor, preview the application so you better understand where you and your student need help.

 Help your student with next steps